Destination | Nepal |

 Annapurna Circuit Hike Overview

-This is one of the most popular treks in the world.
-This trek is famous for dramatic deep gorges, desolate high mountain passes, fantastic viewpoints (Poon Hill), hot springs, Buddhist and Hindu temples, delightful farming villages, and stunning views of Annapurna summits.
+This is one of the most popular treks in the world, famous for dramatic deep gorges, desolate high mountain passes, fantastic viewpoints (Poon Hill), hot springs, Buddhist and Hindu temples, delightful farming villages, and stunning views of Annapurna summits.

 Highlights of the Trek